peteragility/glusterfs-aws/README.md

 #### Use GlusterFS in Kubernetes
 There is a [Container Storage Interface (CSI) Driver for GlusterFS](https://kubernetes-csi.github.io/docs/drivers.html) can be used with Kubernetes, so that multiple k8s pods can read/write the shared and persistant Gluster filesystem.
 You can also use the CSI driver with [Amazon EKS](https://aws.amazon.com/eks/).

+#### Access GlusterFS EC2 Nodes
+The EC2s that form the GlusterFS are using Ubuntu 18.04 AMI with AWS Systems Manager Agent (SSM Agent) pre-installed, you can access them by [Session Manager](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/session-manager.html).

 ### Performance Testing
 Basic filesystem performance benchmarks are collected using python script [smallfile](https://github.com/distributed-system-analysis/smallfile), the testing setup involves: